Summary

 •

-Design tools have evolved from craftsmanship to emphasize collaboration and communication.
+Design has evolved from individual craftsmanship to system design with greater collaboration and communication across companies.

 -